bharmarsameer/containerlab/README.md

 Prerequisites:

 * If you have 100s of switches in the infrastructure, you will need a powerful machine to run this environment.
-The one that we are using in our infrstructure is with the below specs.
+We are running around 210 containers in our environment.
+The machine that we are using in our infrstructure is with the below specs.

 ```lscpu
 Architecture:        x86_64